snac-cooperative/technical-docs/tat_requirements/introduction.md

 We could try to report on the amount of training necessary before a new user was able to work independently in each of various areas (content input, review, etc.)

-#### Introduction to Planned Functionality

-The functional requirements below specify in detail all of the capabilities of the new [production?] system.
-A separate section about user interface (UI) specifies the visual/functional aspects of the UI and includes discussion of the user experience (UX).
-Some of the functional requirements exist only to support actions of the UI, and UI-related functions should exist in their own independent API.

-#### Software development, processes, and project management

-Choices for programming languages, operating system, databases, version control, and various related tools and practices are based on extensive experience of the developer community, and a complex set of requirements for the coding process.
-Current best practices are agile development using practices that allow programmers wide leeway for implementation while still keeping the processes manageable.

-Test-driven development ideally means automated testing, with careful attention to regression testing.
-It takes some extra time up front to write the tests.
-Each test is small, and corresponds to small sections of code where both code and text can be quickly created.
-In this way, the software is kept in a working state with only brief downtimes during feature creation or bug fixes.
-Large programs are made up of intentionally small functions each of which is tested by a small automated test.

-Regression testing refers to verifying that old bugs do not reappear.
-Every bug fix has a corresponding test, even if the function in question did not originally have a test for the bug.
-Each new bug needs a new test.
-Bugs frequently reappear, especially in complex sections of code.

-Source code version control is vital to both development process, and to the release process.
-During development, frequent small changes are checked-in to the version control, along with a meaningful comment.
-The history of the code can be tracked.
-This occasionally helps to understand how bugs come into existence.
-In the Git system, the history command is “blame”, a bit of programmer dark humor where the history is used to know who to blame for a bug (or any undesirable feature).

-Moving code into Quality Assurance (QA) and then into the production environment are both integral with source code management.
-Many version control systems allow tagging a release with a name.
-The collected source code files are marked as a named (virtual) collection, and can be used to update a QA area.
-Human testing and review happens in QA.
-After QA we have release.
-Depending on the nature of the system release can be quite complex with many parties needing to be notified, and coordination across groups of developers, sysadmin, managers, support staff, and customers.
-Agile development tends towards small, seamless releases on a frequent (weekly or monthly) basis where communication is primarily via update of electronic documentation.
-The process needs to assure that fixes and new features are documented.
-The system must have tools to see the current version of the system with its change log, as well as comparing that to previous releases.
-All of these are integrated with change management.

-Bug reporting and feature requests fall (broadly speaking) into the category of change management.
-Typically a small group of senior developers and stakeholders review the bug/feature tracking system to assign priorities, clarify, and investigate.
-There are good off-the-shelf systems for tracking bugs and feature requests, so we have several choices.
-This process happens almost as frequently as the features/bug fix coding work of the developers.
-That means on-going, more or less continuous review of fix/features requests every few days, depending on how independent the developers are.
-Agile applies to everyone on the project.
-Ideal change management is not onerous.
-As tasks are completed, someone (developers) update feature status with "in progress", "completed” and so on.
-There might be additional status updates from QA and release, but SNAC probably isn't large enough to justify anything too complex.

-#### QA and Related Tests for Test-driven Development

-The data extraction pipelines manage massive amounts of data, and visually checking descriptions for bugs would be inefficient if not infeasible.
-The MARC extraction process is verified by just over 100 quality assurance descriptions.
-The output produced from each description is checked for some specific value that confirms that the code is working correctly and historical bugs have not reappeared.
-The EAD extraction has a set of QA files, but the output verification is not yet automated.
-A variety of file counts and measures of various sorts are performed to verify that descriptions have all been processed.
-All CPF output is validated against the Relax NG schema.
-Processing log files are checked for a variety of error messages.
-Settings used for each run are recorded in documentation maintained with the output files.
-The source code is stored in a Subversion repository.

-Our disaster recovery processes must be carefully documented.

-The match/merge process is validated by …

-#### Required new features

-The majority of new features will be in two areas: the maintenance system, and the administration system.
-None of this code exists.
-The maintenance system has a web UI and a server-based back end that interacts with the same database used by the match-merge.
-The maintenance system also requires an authentication system (login) that allows us to manage the extensive collaborative efforts.
-The current processing of data is accomplished only on servers at the command line, and is handled directly by project programmers.
-In the new maintenance system, that will be driven by content experts via a web site, and therefore must expect the issues of authentication and authorization inherent in collaborative data manipulation web applications.

-The system will require reports.
-These will cover broad classes of issues related to managing resources, usage statistics, administration, maintenance, and some reports for end user researchers.

-- Data validation API

-- Identitiy Reconciliation (aka IR) (architect Robbie)

-- workflow manager (architect Tom)

-- SQL schema (Robbie, Tom)

-- Controlled vocabulary subsystem or API [Tag system](#controlled-vocabularies-and-tag-system)

-- CPF to SQL parser (Robbie)

-- Name serialization tool, selectable pre-configured formats

-- Name string parser

-- Date parser

-- CPF record edit, edit each field

-- CPF record split, split data into separate cpf identities, deprecate old ARK, mint new ARKs

-- CPF record merge, combine fields, deprecate old ARKs, mint new ARK

-- Object architecture, coding style, class template (architect Robbie)

-- UI widgets, mostly off the shelf, some custom written.
-We need to have UI edit/chooser widget for search and select of large numbers of options, such as the Joseph Henry cpfRelations that contain some 22K entries.
-Also need to list all fields which might have large numbers of values.
-In fact, part of the meta data for every field is "number of possible entries/reapeat values" or whatever that's called.
-From a software architecture perspective, the answer is 0, 1, infinite.

-One important aspect of the project is long-term viability and preservation.
-We should be able to export all data and metadata in standard formats.
-Part of the API should cover export facilities so that over time we can easily add new export features to support emerging standards.

-The ability to export all the data for preservation purposes also gives us the ability to offer bulk data downloads to researchers and collaborating peer institutions.

 #### Merge and watch